stevendae/Advanced-Lane-Lines/writeup_template.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 The radius of curvature of the lane and the offset position of the vehicle are calculated in the code cell titled 'Curvature' and 'Offset' in code cells number 12 and 13.
-The curvature is calculated by implementing the formulation described on this [page](http://www.intmath.com/applications-differentiation/8-radius-curvature.php) The code was performed as such:
+The curvature is calculated by implementing the formulation described on this [page] (http://www.intmath.com/applications-differentiation/8-radius-curvature.php).
+The code to calculate the radius is described in the following section.
+The conversion factors are provided in the project description where they are originally extracted from the physical dimensions of the width of a lane and the length of a lane line, 30m and 3.7m respectively.

 ```python
 def Curvature(ploty, leftx, rightx):